Mountain Springs Recovery - Monument, Colorado

 Since Aurora is so close to Denver, and Denver is a major city with key crossroads and modes of transportation going into and out of the area, it probably comes as no surprise that there have been some challenges in the geographic vicinity with addiction.
 That includes alcohol and a wide range of prescription and illegal drugs.

-Quite recently, in 2017 and 2018, 11.9% of adults in Colorado said they had a substance abuse problem during the past year, and that statistic was higher than the national average.
+Quite recently, in 2017 and 2018, 11.9% of adults in Colorado said they had a substance use disorder problem during the past year, and that statistic was higher than the national average.
 But one of the problems was that during that same time period, in 2019, more than 95,000 people in Colorado could not obtain the counseling or treatment they needed.

 Crime and drugs often go hand in hand, and the Aurora and Denver areas are unfortunately no exception.
 The presence of drugs drives up various types of crime and can affect the safety and desirability of the area.